 Interior Stylists have tight deadlines, everything needed to be done yesterday.
 So if an Interior Stylist does want your stuff, chances are they will want it quick.
 So be prepared to do whatever it takes to get it to them.

-We once drove from our base in Trafford to Lancashire’s Lune Valley to pick up a boot-load of paint needed for the backdrop of a photoshoot that same afternoon.
+We once drove from our base in Trafford to Lancashire’s Lune Valley to pick up a boot-load of paint needed for the backdrop of a photoshoot that same afternoon in LONDON.
 It meant a 400-mile round trip but one that was well worth it when our client was splashed across six pages of a leading interiors mag.

-All six pages credited the paint company we were promoting and the Interior Stylist knew we could be relied on to get them stuff as and when they needed it.
-And all it cost the paint firm was 50 litres of paint at cost price and a tank of fuel.
+All six pages credited the paint company we were promoting and the interior Stylist knew we could be relied on to get them stuff as and when they needed it.
+And all it cost the paint firm was 20 litres of paint at cost price and a tank of fuel.